The Consumer Health Institute (CHI)

 Nutrigenomics: Using personalized genetic data to inform precise nutrition and lifestyle choices.

-Decision Lab Scope Clarification: Decision Labs are for decision support only, not clinical or medical recommendations.
+Decision Lab Scope Clarification: Decision Labs are for decision support only, rather than diagnosis or treatment.
 These sessions are designed to help you identify options, clarify priorities, and surface considerations you may not have seen.
-Decision Labs do not tell you which path to take.
 The goal is to help you organize your thinking, values, and tradeoffs so you can make an informed decision and have more effective conversations with your healthcare providers.

 Our Work is Delivered through Two Strategic Pathways